 But if it’s a party at the front of the Aura, then around the back is the serious business.
 Here you’ll find the single HDMI 2.1-out along with USB 3.0 and USB 2.0 (Type A) sockets for local media.
 There’s also an optical audio-out and a LAN connection if you’d rather leave the 2.4/5GHz wi-fi alone.

-The Aura remote is fully featured, with dedicated buttons for just about everything you could need, including shortcuts to streaming services, recordings, the guide, the Freeview Play platform and the Android TV homepage too.
+The Aura remote feels a bit cheap, particularly in the spongey buttons, but it's fully featured, with dedicated buttons for just about everything you could need, including shortcuts to streaming services, recordings, the guide, the Freeview Play platform and the Android TV homepage.
 You’ll need to pair the remote with the Aura box using Bluetooth for the Google Assistant voice system to work.

 Ports HDMI 2.1, USB 3.0, USB 2.0, optical-out